 How to plan and report production

-If you make to order, then you might want to read about how to record sales orders before production planning (see "How to fulfill customer orders" below).
+If you make to order, then you might want to read first about how to record sales orders before coming back to this section about production planning (see "How to fulfill customer orders" below).

 If you make to stock, then before receiving an order from the customer, you have already planned your production, issued the Manufacturing Orders and built the products.
 This is done in the Production planning section.